purplesyringa/blazingio/README.md

 ## What are the limitations?

+First and foremost, it can't be used in interactive problems because it reads out all input at the start of the program and writes out all the output at the end.
+Interactive problems are typically not bound by performance of I/O itself, so any room for improvement is unlikely anyway.

 blazingio's mocked `std::cin` can read most types `std::iostream` can via `operator>>`, but other methods are not supported. `std::getline` is available, though.